atharva07/docker-demo/README.md

-This project is regarding demonstration of docker containerization and using docker features for depolying them.
+This project is regarding demonstration of docker containerization and using docker features to apply it in Test Automation framework and depolying them.

+For this we are using Selenium, Java, Maven, TestNg like tools.